tc39/notes/es8/2017-11/nov-29.md

 API: Yes it's something we have to gather data on.

-JHN: Is it as important, given WASM - to let value types bloom?
+JH: Is it as important, given WASM - to let value types bloom?
 Someone will end up with something like Rational, and it'll be good, it'll be fine for the use case.
 I'm happy with stage 0 though.

 API: Everyone's raising good points.
 We want to come back with the data gathered and see if one path shines over another.
 If that exists to feed into value types, then I'm happy.
 Is anybody opposed to stage 0?